haoliangyu/terrac/README.md

 ### AWS S3

 The `s3` backend type uses an [AWS S3](https://aws.amazon.com/s3/) bucket for artifact storage.
-It uses the AWS SDK for JavaScript to communicate with AWS and requires proper authentication setup (see [documentation](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/setting-credentials-node.html)).
+It utilizes the AWS SDK for JavaScript to communicate with AWS and requires proper authentication setup (see [documentation](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/setting-credentials-node.html)).

 ``` jsonc
 // terrac.json